Gitlab

 list_project_members

-List all members of a project with their roles and access levels.
-Supports pagination for projects with many members.
+List all members of a project with their access levels.

 Resource Templates